Salvador Santana: Keyboard City (2008–2010)

 In 2009 Salvador entered the studio to record his second major studio album / first solo album Keyboard City.
 He enlisted underground legends Del the Funky Homosapien, Money Mark (Beastie Boys), and GZA to help him with the album's production.

 Keyboard City was built on what Salvador called "a mix of my favorite music, the best of what’s impacted my life, all coming together in a new way."
 Salvador first masterminded the direction for the album after a 2008 Remixes project where Del the Funky Homosapien was commissioned to remix the SSB song "Hella Tight".
 The synergy between Salvador and Del, along with the eclectic and fresh sound of the Remixes project was the inspiration for the new musical direction in the studio for his sophomore release.

 In late fall 2009 a series of remix MP3s of the album's title track "Keyboard City" were released on the internet.
 These remixes were performed by internet DJs, The Hood Internet as well as indie electronic musician Dan Deacon, both remixes featured vocals by GZA.
 These remix MP3s were wildly popular, appearing on tastemaker music sites such as Brooklyn Vegan, Pitchfork Media, and My Old Kentucky Blog.

 Keyboard City was released on February 2, 2010 via Quannum Projects.
 Keyboard Magazine declared that "Funkadelic and the Meters had a love child who was then raised by Esquivel in a space age bachelor pad full of analog synths."
 The magazine also stated, "On December 31, 2019, Keyboard City may well be remembered as one of the standout neo-funk records of the decade."
 Allmusic.com gave the album 3.5 out of 5 stars and Spin Magazine gave the album 3 out of 5 stars.

 2011–2014

-Salvador and his bands have graced stages from the Montreux Jazz Festival, the Bonaroo Music and Arts Festival, the High Sierra Festival, South by Southwest and the acclaimed New Orleans Jazz Festival.
-Salvador has participated in projects outside of his own solo aspirations, such as the Hymns for Peace DVD released in 2004 as well as his father Carlos Santana’s 2013 Corazón Live in Guadalajara DVD.
+Salvador and his bands have graced stages from the Montreux Jazz Festival, the Bonaroo Music and Arts Festival, the High Sierra Festival, South by Southwest and the New Orleans Jazz Festival.
+Salvador has participated in projects outside of his own solo aspirations, such as the Hymns for Peace DVD released in 2004 as well as his father Carlos Santana's 2013 Corazón Live in Guadalajara DVD.